davestephens/ansible-nas/docs/zfs_configuration.md

 ## Setting up scrubs

-On Ubuntu, scrubs are configurated out of the box to run on the second Sunday of every month.
+On Ubuntu, scrubs are configured out of the box to run on the second Sunday of every month.
 See `/etc/cron.d/zfsutils-linux` to change this.